Dr Paula Burkinshaw

 .
-Joint paper accepted for inaugural Women in Academic Medicine conference, London, October 2014, ‘making the most of Athena Swan: how research can help’
+Joint paper to inaugural Women in Academic Medicine conference, London, October 2014, ‘making the most of Athena Swan: how research can help’

 · Paper to University of Leeds WiSET forum and Lancaster University Women Leaders forum, July 2014, 'achieving a critical mass of women ‘at the top’: stories from the Academy'

 · Paper to Gender, Work and Organisation conference, Keele June 2014, 'achieving a critical mass of women ‘at the top’: stories from the Academy'

 · Paper for Oxford University's Oxford Learning Institute, February 2014, 'learning leadership: higher education leadership as communities of practice of masculinities'

 · Symposium paper for Society Research in Higher Education Conference, December 2013 ‘Fitting in’: women Vice Chancellors’ experiences of higher education gendered leadership cultures’

 · Feature article in Times Higher Education, 22 August 2013 ‘VC’s talk about the need for a critical mass of women in senior posts’